Central London Railway: Liverpool Street, 1908–1912

 With the extension to Wood Lane operational, the CLR revisited its earlier plan for an eastward extension from Bank to Liverpool Street station.
 This time, the Great Eastern Railway (GER) agreed to allow the CLR to build a station under its own main line terminus, provided that no further extension would be made north or north-east from there – territory served by the GER's routes from Liverpool Street.
 A bill was announced in November 1908, for the 1909 parliamentary session and received royal assent as the Central London Railway Act 1909 (9 Edw.
 7. c. lxxi) on 16 August 1909.
 Construction started in July 1910 and the new Liverpool Street station was opened on 28 July 1912.
 Following their successful introduction at the DR's Earl's Court station in 1911, the station was the first underground station in London to be built with escalators.
 Four were provided, two to Liverpool Street station and two to the North London Railway's adjacent Broad Street station.

 Ealing Broadway, 1911–1920

 The CLR's next planned extension was westward to Ealing.
-In 1905, the Great Western Railway (GWR) had obtained parliamentary approval to construct the Ealing and Shepherd's Bush Railway (E&SBR), connecting its main line route at Ealing Broadway to the West London Railway (WLR) north of Shepherd's Bush.
+In 1905, the Great Western Railway (GWR) had obtained legal powers in the Great Western Railway (New Railways) Act 1905 (5 Edw.
+7. c. xcviii) to construct the Ealing and Shepherd's Bush Railway (E&SBR), connecting its main line route at Ealing Broadway to the West London Railway (WLR) north of Shepherd's Bush.
 From Ealing, the new line was to curve north-east through still mostly rural North Acton, then run east for a short distance parallel with the GWR's High Wycombe line, before curving south-east.
 The line was then to run on an embankment south of Old Oak Common and Wormwood Scrubs before connecting to the WLR a short distance to the north of the CLR's depot.